Code4Community/phaser-code-editor-template/README.md

 2. Create some javascript functions you would like to expose to the this library's language.
 For our example, the javascript function just creates an alert.

     ```javascript
-    // Define new function and store it in the symbol "alert-hello".
+    // Define new function and associate it with the symbol "myAlert".
 This
     // function can now be called from our little language.
-    C4C.Interpreter.define("alert-hello", () => {
+    C4C.Interpreter.define("myAlert", () => {
       alert("hello");
     });
     ```